 Digitization is the conversion of analog physical objects into digital goods.
-Paper to PDF or Doc, or physical cash digitized to mobile payments, physical signatures to electronic signatures – these are all digital manifestations of non digital objects.
-Digital goods have low marginal costs, are non rival, and can easily be bundled with other digital or non digital products.
+Paper to PDF or Doc, or physical cash digitized to mobile payments, physical signatures to electronic signatures – these are all digital manifestations of non-digital objects.
+Digital goods have low marginal costs, are non rival, and can easily be bundled with other digital or non-digital products.
 Consider online user manuals, learning management systems.
-Usually the first step in an organisation’s technology journey, Digitization sets the foundation to enable Digitalization and Digital Transformation.
+Usually the first step in an organization’s technology journey, Digitization sets the foundation to enable Digitalization and Digital Transformation.

-Digitalisation is about leveraging technology to create, enable or transform a business process- usually leading to one or more of- the discovery or new opportunities, reduced risks or efficiency gains.
+Digitalization is about leveraging technology to create, enable or transform a business process- usually leading to one or more of- the discovery or new opportunities, reduced risks or efficiency gains.
 For example, field service management solutions like ReachOutSuite help deploy digital forms to field technicians across various locations.
 It reduces the risks of revenue loss due to errors, inefficient scheduling and underprepared staff.
-This service also increases efficiency by maximising staff utilisation and getting more jobs done pre staff.
+This service also increases efficiency by maximizing staff utilization and getting more jobs done pre-staff.
 It further enables the identification of new opportunities by enabling techs and backend admins to understand customer experience better.
-Digitalisation of business processes is par for the course these days with a plethora of packaged and custom built software available for enterprise planning, managing business finances, training, projects, customer management and human resources.
+Digitalization of business processes is par for the course these days with a plethora of packaged and custom built software available for enterprise planning, managing business finances, training, projects, customer management, and human resources.

 - CRM systems coordinate business processes that are key to generating leads, converting them into prospects, and, subsequently, into regular customers.
 Additionally, CRM software solutions supply business managers with data processing and analytic tools to help refine marketing strategies, improve customer service and track overall organizational performance.
 Through centralization of business data, CRM software tools streamline the decision-making process and automate repetitive tasks.